Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Introduction

+This theorem extends some of the results of \cite{Ovsienko,Twisted_clifford} and \cite{Elduque_clifford}, which focus on finite dimensional Clifford algebras (and hence on finite complete graphs $\Gamma$ with labels $\pm 1$).
+Although the proof of \cref{mainclifford} follows more or less the line of \cite{Ovsienko,Twisted_clifford,Elduque_clifford}, we provide it in the Sections \ref{sect:twisted} and \ref{sect:generators}, as the notions introduced in these sections are of great use in the remaining sections.

-Using the description as twisted group algebras, we determine the isomorphism type of $\mathfrak{C}(\Gamma)$ for several interesting graphs $\Gamma$.
+Given the description as twisted group algebra we determine the structure of the algebra $\mathfrak{C}(\Gamma)$ in \cref{sect:structure}, and determine its isomorphism type for several interesting graphs $\Gamma$ with labels $\pm 1$.
+(Notice that we can assume that labels are $1$ in case $R$ is an algebraically closed field, or $\pm 1$ in case $R=\mathbb{R}$, as we can replace generators by scalar multiples.)
 This is done in Section \ref{sect:examples}.
-We apply our results to complete graphs and obtain quickly the classification of Clifford algebras.
-But we also consider graphs of type $A_n, D_n$ and $E_n$.
+As an example we apply our results to complete graphs and obtain quickly the classification of Clifford algebras.
+But we also consider graphs of type $A_n, D_n$ and $E_n$, as they are related to Lie algebras studied in later sections.